 - Section 1 of the I-9 Form must be completed by the student immediately after being hired, but prior to going to the Student Employment Office with their required documentation.

-- To ensure government mandated compliance, students must complete Section 1 of the I-9 Form prior to or no later than the first day of employment AND must bring required documentation to the Student Employment Office to complete Section 2 of the I-9 Form, on or before your first day.
+- To ensure government mandated compliance, students must complete Section 1 of the I-9 Form prior to or no later than the first day of employment AND must bring required documentation to the Student Employment Office to complete Section 2 of the I-9 Form, on or before their first day.
 Failure to do so may result in fines being imposed by the federal government.

 Students who have met all employment criteria (completed I-9 and full-time registration status) will be given an Employment Eligibility Card, or SEO Card, the color of which will change each academic year.
-An up-to-date eligibility card will verify registration status for the current semester or intersession, in addition to I-9 and visa status, and Federal Work-Study award.
+An up-to-date eligibility card will verify registration status for the current semester, in addition to I-9 and visa status, and Federal Work-Study award.
 This card verifies to you, the employer, that the student is eligible to work on-campus.

 Students cannot begin employment until their employment eligibility has been verified.
 If the student is allowed to work prior to completing the government mandated I-9 Form, a fine of up to $10,000 may be imposed by the federal government.